ConnerKT/PersonalNotes/README.md

-Use an array of objects to store each recipe's details (e.g. name, ingredients, instructions) Build a function that displays the recipe details in a user-friendly format Allow the user to search for recipes by name or ingredient Allow the user to add their own recipes to the array and display them on the webpage
+Use an array of objects to store each recipe's details (e.g. name, ingredients, instructions) Build a function that displays the recipe details in a user-friendly format Allow the user to search for recipes by name or ingredient Allow the user to add their own recipes to the array and display them on the webpage.